Idx raises $33 million for AI diagnostic systems that detect eye disease and other conditions

 Artificial intelligence (AI) is emerging as a key tool in just about every industry, from marketing to recruitment and beyond.
-But one particularly powerful application for AI is in healthcare, where we’re already seeing early signs of its potential.
+But one particularly powerful application for AI is in health care, where we’re already seeing early signs of its potential.

-Iowa-based startup Idx is one such startup that is using AI to detect early signs of specific medical conditions.
-Its first system, IDx-DR, is an AI diagnostic system that analyzes images of the retina for signs of diabetic retinopathy, a complication of diabetics caused by high sugar levels.
-This means that health care providers, including doctors who are not eyecare specialists, can use the IDx-DR system to detect diabetic retinopathy without requiring a specialist clinician to interpret the image scan or results.
+Iowa-based Idx is one startup using AI to detect early signs of specific medical conditions.
+Its first system, IDx-DR, is an AI diagnostic system that analyzes images of the retina for signs of diabetic retinopathy, a complication of diabetes caused by high sugar levels.
+This means that health care providers, including doctors who are not eye care specialists, can use the IDx-DR system to detect diabetic retinopathy without needing to bring in a specialist clinician to interpret the image scan or results.

 Clearance

-In April, Idx received FDA-clearance for its IDx-DR system, and in June it was put to work in in clinical practice at University of Iowa Health Care.
+In April, Idx received FDA clearance for IDx-DR, and in June the system was put to work in clinical practice at University of Iowa Health Care.
 This week, the company announced a $33 million tranche of funding led by 8VC, with participation from Optum Ventures, Alpha Edison, and Heritage Provider Network.
-This takes the company’s total funding to date past the $44 million mark, and it’s now well positioned to grow IDx-DR across the medical realm.
+This takes the company’s total funding to date past the $54 million mark, and it’s now well positioned to grow IDx-DR across the medical realm.

-“We expect this investment to accelerate the adoption of IDx-DR, a unique and much-needed solution for the 30 million people with diabetes in the U.S. alone who need to be tested for diabetic retinopathy each year,” noted Idx vice chairman Stefan D. Abrams.
+“We expect this investment to accelerate the adoption of IDx-DR, a unique and much-needed solution for the 30 million people with diabetes in the U.S. alone who need to be tested for diabetic retinopathy each year,” said Idx vice chair Stefan D. Abrams.

-But this also represents the latest in a line of recent big raises garnered by AI healthcare startups.
+But this funding announcement is also the latest in a line of recent big raises garnered by AI health care startups.

 AI in health